eda-ricercatore/gulyas-scripts/notes/python.md

 		during function calls \cite[Chapter 3, pp. 54]{Alchin2010}.
 		* Keyword arguments also *Python*ic in terms of coding style
 			\cite[Chapter 3, pp. 56]{Alchin2010}.
+	- When a function call has positional arguments and keyword arguments in its function signature, the positional arguments have to be placed in front of keyword arguments
+		\cite[Chapter 6, section on "Functions," pp. 94]{Beazley2009}.
+	- No argument in a function call/signature can appear multiple times
+		  \cite[Chapter 6, section on "Functions," pp. 94]{Beazley2009}.
 	- Develop code that supports overriding via flexibility
 		\cite[Chapter 3, pp. 54]{Alchin2010}.
 	- *Python* functions can have variable arity